Wondertopes: Introduction

 Such a pair $(\widetilde X, \widetilde X_{\geq 0})$ may not always exist; see Example~\ref{eg:complex}.
 However, we affirmatively answer the question for a prototypical example of a positive geometry, namely, a polytope in a projective space.
 We achieve this by introducing a new family of positive geometries, whose nonnegative regions we call \emph{wondertopes}.
 Let us now describe the construction.

 Let $V \cong \RR^{n+1}$ be a real vector space.
 Let $\poly$ be a full-dimensional (convex) polytope in $\RR^n$, considered as a subset of the projective space $\PP V$ by the identification $\PP V \setminus \PP H \cong \RR^n$ for a hyperplane $H$ in $V$.
-The pair $(\PP V, \poly)$ is a positive geometry \cite{NimaLam17}, whose canonical form is well-studied for its connection to adjoint hypersurfaces \cite{KohnRanestad19} and the volume of dual polytopes \cite[\S 7.4]{NimaLam17}.
+We will abuse notation to write $\PP V$ also for the complex projective space $\PP (V \otimes_\RR \CC)$, as we trust that the field will be clear from context; as per the types in Definition~\ref{defn:positive-geometry}, the varieties considered throughout the paper are complex, while the semialgebraic sets live inside the real points of these varieties.
+The pair $(\PP V, \poly)$ is a positive geometry \cite{NimaLam17}, whose canonical form is well-studied for its connection to adjoint hypersurfaces \cite{KohnRanestad19} and the volume of dual polytopes~\cite[~\S~7.4]{NimaLam17}.

 A wondertope is constructed from a polytope $\poly \subset \PP V$ and a set $\build$ of proper linear subvarieties of $\PP V$ satisfying the following properties: \begin{enumerate}[label = (\arabic*)] \item for every $F \in \build$, the intersection $F\cap \poly$ is a (possibly empty) face of $\poly$, \item every hyperplane whose intersection with $\poly$ is a facet of $\poly$ is in $\build$, and \item $\build$ is a \emph{building set} in the sense of \cite[Theorem 2.3.(2)]{de1995wonderful}; that is, for every intersection $L = \bigcap_{F\in \mathcal F} F$ of a subset $\mathcal F$ of $\build$, the subset